FrontenderMagazine/responsive-images/eng.md

 These photos are served as WebP to browsers that support it; other browsers get JPG.

-## Changing image sizes, high-DPI images, different image types & art direction use case {#changing-image-sizes-high-dpi-images-different-image-types-art-direction-use-case}
+## Changing image sizes, high-DPI images, different image types & art direction
+use case {#changing-image-sizes-high-dpi-images-different-image-types--art-
+direction-use-case
+}

-размеры dpi mime содержимое
+sizes dpi mime art

     <picture>
     	<source